How to Market Your Multi-Location Law Firm

 - Are all my offices at different addresses or just different suites?
 If your law firm owns or rents Suite A and Suite B at the same address, create a single GMB listing and put “Suites A & B” in the second address line.

 Google does allow you to set up separate listings for individual practitioners or departments within your law firm, but if they’re categorized the same as your main GMB listing is categorized, they could compete with each other.
-You can read more on that from Joy Hawkins.

 The TL;DR of multi-location law firm SEO